-SCAN FILESYSTEMS

-Specifies for the run\filesystem\scan.sh task the filesystems that dmscanfs(8) will scan.
+SCAN_FILESYSTEMS Specifies for the run_filesystem_scan.sh task the filesystems that dmscanfs(8) will scan.
 The default is to scan all DMF-managed filesystems.

-SCAN FOR DMSTAT

-Specifies for the run\filesystem\scan.sh task whether additional output files may be created (ON) or not (OFF).
+SCAN_FOR_DMSTAT Specifies for the run_filesystem_scan.sh task whether additional output files may be created (ON) or not (OFF).
 The default is ON.

-If BFIDs and pathnames are included in the output file and SCAN\FOR\DMSTAT is enabled, an additional output file named bfid2path will be created in the daemon's SPOOL\DIR directory; this file is optimized for use by dmstat(8).

-If file handles and BFIDs are in the output file and SCAN\FOR\DMSTAT is enabled, an additional output file named fhandle2bfid+path will be created in the daemon's SPOOL\DIR directory; this file is optimized for use by dmemptytape(8).
+If bit-file identifiers (BFIDs) and pathnames are included in the output file and SCAN_FOR_DMSTAT is enabled, an additional output file named bfid2path will be created in the daemon's SPOOL_DIR directory; this file is optimized for use by dmstat(8).
+If file handles and BFIDs are in the output file and SCAN_FOR_DMSTAT is enabled, an additional output file named fhandle2bfid+path will be created in the daemon's SPOOL_DIR directory; this file is optimized for use by dmemptytape(8).
+SCAN_OUTPUT Specifies for the run_filesystem_scan.sh task the name of the file into which dmscanfs will place output.

-SCAN OUTPUT

-Specifies for the run\filesystem\scan.sh task the name of the file into which dmscanfs will place output.
 The default is /tmp/dmscanfs.output.

-SCAN PARALLEL

-Specifies for the run\filesystem\scan.sh task whether dmscanfs will scan filesystems in parallel.
-ON) or not (OFF).
+This file, if it exists, is used by run_daily_report.sh and dmstat(8) and may be of use to site-written scripts or programs.
+Although DMF does not require this file, the output from run_daily_report.sh and dmstat will be incomplete if it is unavailable.
+SCAN_PARALLEL Specifies for the run_filesystem_scan.sh task whether dmscanfs will scan filesystems in parallel (ON) or not (OFF).
 The default is OFF.

-Note: Enabling this parameter for a daemon task taskgroup may result in the filesystem scan completing in a shorter period of time, but it may also result in the script generating an unacceptable level of filesystem activity that interferes with user processes.
+Note: Enabling this parameter for a daemon task taskgroup may result in the filesystem scan completing in a shorter period of time, but it may also result in the task generating an unacceptable level of filesystem activity that interferes with user processes.
+SCAN_PARAMS Specifies additional dmscanfs parameters for the run_filesystem_scan.sh task.

-SCAN\PARAMS

-Specifies additional dmscanfs parameters for the run\filesystem\scan.sh task.
 By default, dmscanfs is run with the -o stat option, which is suitable for use with run\daily\report.sh.
 SGI recommends that you use the default unless you require pathnames in the output or plan to use the dmstat(8) or dmemptytape(8) commands (which require pathname for some operations); in these cases, SGI recommends that you set SCAN\PARAMS as follows:

-SCAN PARAMS -o stat, path
+SCAN\PARAMS -o stat, path